Moynur/gateway/README.md

 ### Assumptions made
 - If this service can understand the request and store it in db it means the customer has been charged.
 Having mock calls to another party to get an approval or to do the operations would cause this to become a much larger piece of work.
-- HTTP errors imply a decline, this could be made nicer by having http 200 and using the declined response instead
+- HTTP errors imply a decline, this could be made nicer by having response bodies along with the http failure

 ### Areas for improvement
 - logging using a log library like zap or logrus to create a lot more meaningful logs and make it easy to write to file most the logs act as debug statements for now, with a logging library you can have logging fields and log for example the transaction ID along with a message, and using a log aggregator tool see the lifespan of a transaction